Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Preliminaries

-\subparagraph*{Parameterized Complexity.} In decision problems where the input has size $n$ and is associated with a parameter $k$, the objective in parameterized complexity is to design algorithms with running time $f(k) \cdot n^{\OO(1)}$, where $f$ is a computable function that depends only on $k$ \cite{downey2012parameterized}.
+In decision problems where the input has size $n$ and is associated with a parameter $k$, the objective in parameterized complexity is to design algorithms with running time $f(k) \cdot n^{\OO(1)}$, where $f$ is a computable function that depends only on $k$ \cite{downey2012parameterized}.
 Problems that admit such algorithms are said to be \emph{fixed-parameter tractable} (\FPT).
 An algorithm with running time $f(k) \cdot n^{\OO(1)}$ is called an \FPT algorithm, and the corresponding running time is referred to as an \FPT running time \cite{cygan2015parameterized, flum2006parameterized}.
-Formally, a parameterized problem $L \subseteq \Sigma^* \times \mathbb{N}$ is said to be \emph{fixed-parameter tractable} if there exists an algorithm $A$, a computable function $f : \mathbb{N} \rightarrow \mathbb{N}$, and a constant $c \in \mathbb{N}$ such that for every input $(x, k) \in \Sigma^* \times \mathbb{N}$, the algorithm $A$ decides whether $(x, k) \in L$ in time at most $f(k) \cdot |(x, k)|^c$.
-The class of all such problems is denoted by \FPT.
-Next, we define \emph{parameterized reductions}.